scalastyle/scalastyle.github.com/rules-dev.markdown

  * default level - WarningLevel

 #### Justification
-Scala allows unicode characters as operators and some editors misbehave when they see non-ascii character.
+Scala allows unicode characters as operators and some editors misbehave when they see a non-ascii character.
-            In a project collaborated by a community of developers.
-This check can be helpful in such situations.
+            In a project collaborated on by a community of developers this check can be helpful.

             "value".match {